Central Coast German Shepherds CCGS

 • They are generally more territorial of their home and property as opposed to their family.

 • They can become quite dominant if not raised with a strong pack structure BOUNDARIES & consistency in training and discipline.
-Males need more socialization with other dogs at a young age to avoid adolescent aggression (aka Fear Agression).
+Males need more socialization with other dogs at a young age to avoid adolescent aggression (aka Fear Aggression).
 You MUST heavily socialize your puppy, Male or Female!

 Some of the Information on this page is provided by Sheryle Thompson, DVM, Sequoyah Shepherds